ozum/hapi-locale/README.md

 ================
 Note: Simple documentation updates are not listed here.

+#### 0.4.3 / 2015-10-13
+* Changed: Tests ported from Mocha/Chai to Lab/Code.
+* Fixed: Created setter function does not work.

 #### 0.4.0 / 2015-10-09

 * Changed: `options.createGetterOn` and `options.createSetterOn` are renamed as `options.getter` and `options.setter`.